dboyer12007/Pandas-Challenge/README.md

 Use pd.cut to categorize spending based on the bins.

-Use the following code to then calculate mean scores per spending range.
+Use the code to then calculate mean scores per spending range.

 Use pd.cut to categorize spending based on the bins.